samspacey/HRBot/README.md

 # Document Chatbot Framework

+Note: This repository has been simplified to a minimal Streamlit proof-of-concept.
+Many advanced features mentioned below (multi-domain, CLI, async, upload workflows) have been removed to keep the demo focused.
+To run: place a few PDFs in `policies/` and start `streamlit_app.py`.
+The app will build the index automatically on first run.

 An enterprise-grade intelligent chatbot framework that enables organizations to create domain-specific document query assistants using natural language.
 The system uses Retrieval-Augmented Generation (RAG) architecture with advanced document processing, caching, and validation to provide accurate, context-aware answers from any document collection.

 **🎯 Multi-Domain Support:** Easily create chatbots for HR policies, legal documents, technical documentation, financial procedures, and more with simple YAML configuration files.